MayurdhvajsinhJadeja/DevLipi/README.md

 ## Interpreter:

-- The Interpreter takes the AST and executes the plan, bringing the SanScript code to life.
+- The Interpreter takes the AST and executes the plan, bringing the DevLipi code to life.
 - It ensures the smooth functionality of the code, step by step, aligning with the principles of JavaScript.

 ## Installation

 - Install it globally using command
-`npm i -g sanscript-mj`
+`npm i -g devlipi`

 ## Usage

-- The choice of a file extension for SanScript code is .lipi, and to execute the code, one needs to navigate to the SanScript folder and run the following command:
+- The choice of a file extension for DevLipi code is .lipi, and to execute the code, one needs to navigate to the DevLipi folder and run the following command:
 `aarambh <filename.lipi>`